dshuffma-ibm/intern-training-2016/README.md

 	- Type Firefox, right click the Mozilla Firefox program
 	- Select "Run as administrator"
 2. Follow the official instructions here but use the Firefox browser we just opened.
 Good luck. https://w3-01.ibm.com/helpcentral/Content/View/d6a33202-c082-4f55-969d-fcb2f28ea3b5/automated_ibm_digital_certificate_setup_for_windows_7
+1. If it all went well, unplug the ethernet cord and place it ontop of the black cabinet near David

 ***
 #Learn